How to Navigate Ethics and Confidentiality in the Translation Profession

 Secure Communication Channels

 To maintain confidentiality, it is crucial to use secure communication channels when collaborating with clients or colleagues.
 Avoid discussing sensitive information over unencrypted email or public chat platforms.
-Instead, utilize secure messaging apps or encrypted email services to ensure that your communication remains private and protected.
+Instead, utilize a reputable VPN service (VPN for secure browsing) or encrypted email providers.
+For instant messaging, consider a secure messaging app that offers end‑to‑end encryption.

 Non-Disclosure Agreements (NDAs)